padrino/padrino-framework/guides/blog-tutorial.md

 ```

-This layout creates a basic structure for the blog and requires the necessary stylesheets and javascript files for
+This layout creates a basic structure for the blog and requires the necessary stylesheets and JavaScript files for
 controlling the behavior and presentation of our site.
 The layout also includes some dummy elements such as a fake
 search and stubs for list items left as an exercise for the reader.